Create New Table in SQL Server

 Create Table using SSMS

-You can also create a new table using SQL Server Management Studio.
+You can design a new table using the table designer in SQL Server Management Studio.

 In Object Explorer, expand the

-Right-click on the Tables folder and select New Table.
+Now, right-click on the Tables folder and select

 This will open a table designer where you can enter a name of a column, its data type, and check the checkbox if a column allows null, as shown below.